You discovered our list of top executive assistant skills.

 The ability to stay calm in stressful situations is one of the most important executive secretary qualifications.
 Executives dealing with organizational crises often call on assistants to help.
 As a result, executive assistants find themselves dealing with high-stakes situations.

 Even mundane job situations can become stressful though.
 For instance, perhaps the boss misses his flight because of traffic, or delays making a dinner reservation until the last minute.
-Maybe an upset colleague demands to see the boss, and vents frustrations to the secretary.
-Perhaps the day’s agenda is simply jam-packed, and the secretary worries about finishing everything.
+Maybe an upset colleague demands to see the boss, and vents frustrations to the assistant.
+Perhaps the day’s agenda is simply jam-packed, and the assistant worries about finishing everything.
 Or maybe the boss has a bad day and is prickly.

 No matter how stressful the situation, good executive assistants do not panic.
 They stay calm, figure out a solution, and do not let anyone see them sweat.